-CbCS is a credential-based access control system that controls access to a logical unit by the coordination between shared keys and security attributes set by the CbCS management application client (see x.x.x) and credentials generated by the CbCS management device server (see x.x.x).
+CbCS is a credential-based system that manages access to a logical unit by the coordination between shared keys and security attributes set by the CbCS management application client (see x.x.x) and credentials generated by the CbCS management device server (see x.x.x).
 The mechanism for coordination between the CbCS management device server and the CbCS management application client is not defined in this standard.